RuiGao9/TSEB_Components/README.md

 - `tseb_pt_1`: a main multiple-image result from the TSEB model.
 - `tseb_pt_2`: the ancillary image result from the TSEB model.
 - `dir_out`: a folder directory the temporary results are saved.
+- `lai_image`: the LAI image in order to get the LAI value within the footprint area.
+This value is averaged within the footprint area.
 - `n_rn`: the number layer of the net radiation.
 - `n_h`: the number layer of the net radiation.
 - `n_le`: the number layer of the latent heat flux.